 TurboTax wants to ensure accuracy with the information we have provided in this article, all content will be updated as we learn more from the Canada Revenue Agency and the Government of Canada.

-When situations arise that force us to change our working behavior, such as being in self-isolation or quarantine due to COVID-19, this may make us feel uncertain about what it all means in terms of our taxes and if it changes how we handle them.
+When situations arise that force us to change our working behaviour, such as being in self-isolation or quarantine due to COVID-19, this may make us feel uncertain about what it all means in terms of our taxes and if it changes how we handle them.
 At the time this is being written, there are no specific tax regulations or changes related to being self-isolated or quarantined, with respect to this virus.
-Keep an eye on our post Is the Tax Deadline Delayed for 2019 Tax Returns? for updates.

 Whether you are an employed individual or a self-employed individual, it is understandable to have questions because of this situation, so we are answering a few of the most common ones we are hearing.

 What happens if I have to stop working or I am working less?

 The federal government introduced some new measures to assist those that have had to stop working or have been laid off.